DanielSant0s/AthenaEnv/README.md

 * Camera.rotation(x, y, z)

 **Lights**
-* Lights.create(count)
-* Lights.set(light, dir_x, dir_y, dir_z, r, g, b, type)
+You have 4 lights to use in 3D scenes, use set to configure them.

+* Lights.set(id, attribute, x, y, z)
-  • Avaiable light types: AMBIENT, DIRECTIONAL
+  • Avaiable light attributes: Lights.DIRECTION, Lights.AMBIENT, Lights.DIFFUSE

 ### Screen module
+* Screen.display(func) - Makes the specified function behave like a main loop, when you don't need to clear or flip the screen because it's done automatically.
+* Screen.clearColor(*color*) - Sets a constant clear color for Screen.display function.
 * Screen.clear(*color*) - Clears screen with the specified color.
 If you don't specify any argument, it will use black as default.
 * Screen.flip() - Run the render queue and jump to the next frame, i.e.: Updates your screen.
 * var freevram = Screen.getFreeVRAM() - Returns the total of free Video Memory.
 * Screen.setVSync(bool) - Toggles VSync, which makes the framerate stable in 15, 30, 60(depending on the mode) on screen.
 * Screen.setFrameCounter(bool) - Toggles frame counting and FPS collecting.
 * Screen.waitVblankStart() - Waits for a vertical sync.
 * var fps = Screen.getFPS(frame_interval) - Get Frames per second measure within the specified frame_interval in msec.
 Dependant on Screen.setFrameCounter(true) to work.
 * const canvas = Screen.getMode() - Get actual video mode parameters.
 Returns an object.
   • canvas.mode - Available modes: NTSC, DTV_480p, PAL, DTV_576p, DTV_720p, DTV_1080i.